Feedayi/librephotos.docs/docs/installation/standard-install.md

 Do not forget to create the directories you specified in the `.env` file if they do not exist.

-Start LibrePhotos with `docker-compose up -d`
+Start LibrePhotos with `docker compose up -d`

 You should have LibrePhotos accessible after a few minutes of boot-up on [localhost:3000](http://localhost:3000)